coudertlab/simple-adsorption-workflow/README.md

 > Note : one six-letter identifier may result in two structures in the original CORE-MOF database, then all corresponding structures will be added to the list of cifs for further calculations, e.g. : structure=["AHUTIH"] will generate calculations for both files AHUTIH01_clean_coremof-2019.cif  and AHUTIH_clean_coremof-2019.cif.

+Users can also supply CIF files in a local archive.
+This option is enabled by setting `database`=`local` in the input JSON file.

+> Note : The user is responsible for cleaning the structures he provides.
+To use the automatic EQeq charge assignment calculation, the CIF format must check the program specifications.

 - `molecule_name` : a list of gas molecule names.
 By default, the force field for adsorbate molecules is ExampleDefinitions.
 Therefore a file of the same name must exist in `$RASPA_DIR/share/raspa/molecules/ExampleDefinitions`.
 - `forcefield` : the key name of the predefined force field in RASPA.
 The force field are stored in `$RASPA_DIR/share/raspa/forcefield/` and here the list of possible key names :